imouto2005-zz/project-4-react/README.md

 * [Devise Token Auth](https://github.com/lynndylanhurley/devise_token_auth)
 * [Meetup.com API](https://www.meetup.com/meetup_api/)
 * [Google Places API](https://developers.google.com/places/)

+### Limitations & Room for improvement
+* API results were not adequate eg. No images, no date and time (it was in a funny string of numbers)

+I wanted to do all of these but I had no time :<
+* Flash messages
+* Google Maps API
+* Machine Learning recommender system

 ## Acknowledgments
 This project would have been a complete disaster without the help from the following people.
 I AM SORRY FOR DISTURBING ALL OF YOU :(